Wideweb/SAT/README.md

 ...
 Xn Yn

-Each shape should consist of n vertices where n > 1.
+Each shape should consist of *n* vertices where *n > 1*.
 Shapes are divided by empty line.